deatos/templateGPT-fineweb/README.md

 ## about templateGPT-fineweb
 This is a fork of templateGPT from https://github.com/evintunador/templateGPT by evintunador modified to work with the dataset deatos/fineweb-edu-10b-combined on Huggingface.
 This is the 10billion(gpt2 tokens) random sample of fineweb-edu.
+Changes made: updated to 1024 cntx, increased batches to 32,  this will likely increase as I am aiming for defaults that work well on an Nvidia L4